consysT-project/consysT-code/README.md

 1. Go to `Preferences > Annotation Processors`.
 You can try to check `Obtain from project`.
 IntelliJ may be able to retrieve the correct checker by default.
 If it can, you are already finished.

-2. Add the compiled jar of the consistency-checker project
+2. Add the compiled jar of the consys-type-checker project

 3. Add the checker.jar from the CheckerFramework